riotrinaldy/Product-Sales-Dashboard-Excel/README.md

-# Product-Sales-Dashboard-Excel

-Project Description: In this data, I focused on extracting meaningful insights from Product's Sales Data and presenting them in a clear,consice
+# Product Sales Dashboard with Excel

+### Overview

+This project focuses on extracting meaningful insights from product sales data and presenting them in a clear, concise, and visually appealing manner.
+Using Excel's powerful analytical features, particularly Pivot Tables and Pivot Charts, I've created an interactive dashboard to showcase key sales performance metrics and profitability analysis.

+### Project HighligthsPerformed comprehensive sales data analysis using Excel

+Developed interactive dashboards with Pivot Tables and Pivot Charts

+Implemented data visualization techniques to highlight key trends

+Conducted profitability analysis at product and category levels